georgealex55/Sapio/docs/POP_CULTURE_SOURCE_AND_IMMERSION_QUESTIONNAIRE.md

 ### CLU-10.
 How should recurring annual/seasonal trends behave?

-- [ ] One permanent cluster with yearly chapters
+- X One permanent cluster with yearly chapters
 - [ ] Separate yearly clusters with a shared parent
 - [ ] Treat each recurrence independently
 - [ ] Other:

 ### CLU-11.
 Cluster confidence display.

-- [ ] Numeric score
+- X Numeric score
 - [ ] Low/medium/high
-- [ ] Explain the matching reasons
+- X Explain the matching reasons
 - [ ] Keep internal only

 ### CLU-12.
 Should users be able to correct merges/splits?

 - [ ] Yes
-- [ ] Suggest corrections only
+- X Suggest corrections only
 - [ ] Admin/editor only
 - [ ] No